-Historian Dennis Evanosky will present “The Great Redwood Grab” on the history of logging in the Oakland hills.
+Historian Dennis Evanosky will present “The Great Redwood Grab” — the history of lumber camps and resource politics in the Oakland hills during the 1880s.
 Potluck Picnic to follow.
 Bring your own sandwich and a dish to share.

 This event is ADA accessible – Park at Ranger Station and proceed (north) down to the Meadow.
 RSVP or Questions: Linda at 510-530-1261 or email@example.com.

 By joining Friends of Joaquin Miller Park (FOJMP), your donation is put directly into programs that improve Joaquin Miller Park for all its many users.
 Recent accomplishments include adding the off-leash dog area, rerouting eroding trails, creating a new trail map, and installing interpretive signs and directional trail markers.